-- Multiple of earnings – this is what we use and the way we recommend valuing a business.
+- Multiple of earnings – this is what we use, and this is the way we recommend valuing a business.
 Using earnings allows you to predict how long it will take to get your investment back.
 3x or below is fairly standard but can be higher or lower depending on many factors.

 - Other considerations – sometimes you have to go beyond using formulas and consider things like location (for brick and mortar businesses) or the ability to cross-sell with other companies you own.

-For this example, we are going to assume we found a company that is earning $450,000 a year and after performing thorough due diligence we decide to offer a 3x multiple ($1,350,000) to purchase the business.
+For this example, we are going to assume we found a company that is earning $450,000 a year.
+After performing thorough due diligence, we decided to offer a 3x multiple ($1,350,000) to purchase the business.

 However, after factoring in fees and a working capital budget, the total purchase price comes to $1,525,500.

-The equity injection can come from personal cash, cash that is borrowed (as long as repayment is made from a source other than the business), other assets or standby debt.
+The equity injection can come from personal cash, borrowed cash (as long as repayment is made from a source other than the business), other assets, or standby debt.